yummyzzzz/CoreInstaller/README.md

 **Why does CoreInstaller need Administrative Rights when running?**

 _CoreInstaller needs Administrative Rights when running to avoid any Issues during the Installation Process._

-## ISSUES & BUG REPORT
-**_If you do find an Issue with CoreInstaller, or experience issues with the CoreInstaller, please open an Issue on the Github Issues Page._**
-**KEEP IN MIND, THAT AN CORE-DEVELOPER MAY REACH OUT FOR DETAILED INFORMATION, CORE-DEVELOPERs WILL NEVER ASK YOU FOR YOUR PASSWORD OR CREDENTIALS, CORE-DEVELOPERs WILL ONLY ASK FOR SYSTEM SPECIFICATIONS, SUCH AS:
-Windows Architecture, Windows Edition & Version.**